pabloferm/Pynu/README.md

 pip install -r requirements.txt
 ```

-Others, need to be installed by hand and can be a bit tricky.
-Please, let me know if you find any issues:
+The only external dependency that requires more work to be installed is nuSQuIDS, which handles the neutrino oscillations (https://arxiv.org/abs/2112.13804).
+Please, refer to https://github.com/arguelles/nuSQuIDS and let me know if you find any issues.
-- nuSQuIDS (https://github.com/arguelles/nuSQuIDS): This package handles neutrino oscillations (https://arxiv.org/abs/2112.13804).
-- nuflux (https://github.com/icecube/nuflux): This package is used for computing atmospheric neutrino fluxes, so may not be necessary.

 # Usage